 Inspired by the ever-popular Christmas cookie exchanges, these Double Chocolate Peppermint Pinwheel Cookies are sure to be a hit this holiday season.

 The combination of chocolate and peppermint flavors is one of the most exciting parts of the holiday season, and this recipe doubles down by using both dark chocolate and white chocolate in the dough as well as chilly peppermint extract throughout.
-My favorite ingredient in these cookies is the peppermint extract paste I found at my local Heinen’s, which provides a long-lasting, yet not overpowering, peppermint flavor in each bite of cookie.

 The mesmerizing swirl is made by dividing a shortbread sugar cookie dough into two halves and adding bittersweet chocolate to one half and white chocolate to the other half.
 A coating of Christmas-colored sprinkles adds the perfect crunch and eye-catching color contrast to your new favorite festive cookie.

 - 1 egg

 - 3 cups all purpose flour

 - ½ cup red, green, and white sprinkles

 - In a stand mixer fitted with a paddle attachment, mix butter and sugar together on medium speed for two minutes.
 Add egg, milk, vanilla and peppermint extract.
 Mix on low for 30 seconds and medium for one minute or until combined.